charpi/jira-release-actions/README.md

 This Github action connects your CI and your Jira instance by creating release(Fix Version) and assign Jira issues to the release as part of your CI process.

-- Create a JIRA release (Fix Version), release date will be today's date in UTC.
+- Create a JIRA release, release date supports timezone overwrite.
-- Assign JIRA Issue Key to the release (Fix Version)
+- Assign JIRA Issues to release
-- Release can be created as archived as well
+- Achive a JIRA release

 ## Usage